claytonketner/CSCI200_FactorySim/Data-Classes.md

 * Constructor: GUIPartCamera(PartCamera camera, double x, double y)

 * Member data:
-      * public PartCamera camera - used to access partcamera data
+      * public PartCamera camera - used to access PartCamera data
       * public GUIEntity guiEntity - used to access position data
-      * long age - how long the flash has been shown for long expireTime - how long the flash should last (in milliseconds)
+      * long age - how long the flash has been shown (in milliseconds)
+      * long expireTime - how long the flash should last (in milliseconds)

 * Methods:
       * void tick(long currentTime) - updates age